WebOrigami/docs/src/content/framework/intro4.md

 If you compare the above graphs, you'll see that in the second graph:

 - The `public` folder now appears to contain a virtual file called `title` that contains the text "Our Amazing Team".
-- The `+stuff.yaml` additions file no longer appears.
+- The `+.yaml` additions file no longer appears.
 Graph Origami is interpreting the contents of that file as virtual elements, so it hides the file itself.
+(It's still there — you can browse to `+.yaml` to see it.)

 ## Metagraphs as transformation

-The `+stuff.yaml` file you created transforms the real `public` folder into a slightly different, virtual `public` folder.
-We'll look at other graph transformations later, but an additions file like `+stuff.yaml` is one of the simplest and most concise ways to define a graph transformation.
+The `+.yaml` file you created transforms the real `public` folder into a slightly different, virtual `public` folder.
+We'll look at other graph transformations later, but an additions file like `+.yaml` is one of the simplest and most concise ways to define a graph transformation.

 Visually, the transformation looks like this:

 <div class="sideBySide">
   <figure>